bullhorn/rest-api-docs/source/includes/_entity.md

 layout | yes | Name of a configured layout. fields or layout is required.
 BhRestToken | no | Token that represents a session established by the login process.
 Must be sent with all subsequent requests to the API.
 The session key can be provided in the BhRestToken query string, a cookie, or an HTTP header. meta | no | off, basic, or full.
 Default is off (no meta).
 Returns metadata that describes the structure of returned entity data.
 For more information, see [Meta](#meta). privateLabelId | no | Integer.
-Default is primary private label id.
-Filters results based on the specified private label id.
-Must be a primary or secondary private label ID. showEditable | no | (true/false) Default value is false.
+Default is primary private label ID.
+Filters results based on the specified primary or secondary private label ID. showEditable | no | (true/false) Default value is false.
 Whether to show the _editable field in responses.
 The _editable field indicates whether an entity is editable.
 Setting showEditable to true results in slower performance; use this setting sparingly and only when needed.

 <aside class="warning">Returns an HTTP 404 error if the requested entity cannot be found.</aside>